silv3rr/pihole-scripts/README.md

 More info:
 https://discourse.pi-hole.net/t/pi-hole-api/1863

-#hr
+---

 ### [pihole-whitelist.sh](pihole-whitelist) -  Cleans up source so pihole can add to whitelist

-Removes # and 'pihole -w' from source ("pihole-whitelist.txt"), then adds all domains to pihole whitelist.
+Removes '#' and 'pihole -w' from source ("pihole-whitelist.txt"), then adds all domains to pihole whitelist.

 Example "pihole-whitelist.txt" is included.

 Sources: